divergencymcr/divergencymcr.github.io/current/event/july2018/index.md

 She has performed around the world including: Oi Futuro – Rio de Janeiro, Bonobo – Tokyo, and Mupa – Budapest and supported artists as diverse as Peaches and Charli XCX.
 Her 2016 debut EP was called ‘Fresh, Raw and Totally Unique’ by Gilles Peterson, receiving airplay on BBC 6 Music.

 **To join the workshop:**
-If you are a BAME artist, however experienced or emerging, with an interest in exploring Live Art, we would love for you to join us.
-To request a place, please email us at <mailto:divergency@habmcr.org> and let us know a little something about yourself…
+If you are an artist of colour, experienced, emerging or just plain curious about exploring live art, we would love for you to join us.
+To request a place, please email us at <mailto:divergency@habmcr.org>.